Reasons Why HR Tech Implementations Fail

 Poor User Experience

-Employees are the organisation’s consumers for HR technological solutions .
+Employees are the organization's consumers for HR technological solutions .
 It helps if HR goes for solutions that provide the most intuitive employee experience.
-The new software should be easy and ready to use once rolled out.
+The new software and new tools should be easy and ready to use once rolled out.
 Otherwise, employees will keep on shying away from it no matter how strict you might be.
 User-friendly software should also allow mobile use.